 On telly: to advertise products or TV shows

-The method of generating discussion about a TV programme by using a # with the name of the show or its host has been in use outside of Estonia for a fair wee while by now.
+The method of generating discussion about a TV program by using a # with the name of the show or its host has been in use outside of Estonia for a fair wee while by now.
 At the moment, thanks to the World Cup there is a hashtag for each and every every game and viewers can create a discussion or comment on the game by linking their tweets or Facebook/ Instagram posts with that particular hashtag.
-For example, in Estonia the ones who are currently using this method are the Summer tv-programme hosts via #suvesangarid and also the much talked about family feature Secret Society of Souptown using the hashtag #susafilm.
+For example, in Estonia the ones who are currently using this method are the Summer TV program hosts via #suvesangarid and also the much talked about family feature Secret Society of Souptown using the hashtag #susafilm.

 Before you start using a hashtag check that nobody else has already made it their own.
 Your hashtag should be unique to your brand.
 It is good to keep in mind that the more your brand grows the more people become aware of your # and therefore might start adding personal posts with your hashtag that in return increase your brand’s reach in the vastness of the Internet… Happy hashtagging!